Your Guide to Healthy Weight Loss: Facts, Myths, and Strategies

 Myth #10: “Weight loss is only about willpower”

-Iluka Medical: Specialised Diet and Nutrition for Weight Loss
+Visit Iluka Medical Centre Today to Get Specialised Diet and Nutrition Plan for Weight Loss

-Emily Omodei, a qualified dietitian at Iluka Medical, is here to help.
+Emily Omodei, a qualified dietitian at Iluka Medical Centre, is here to help.
 With her expertise in weight loss, dieting, and creating sustainable eating habits, Emily can help you develop a personalized nutrition plan that aligns with your goals.

 Make an appointment today at Iluka Medical Centre.